Robin Hall Guadagnini

 Hall & Hall Inc.

-Robin Hall Guadagnini of Fayetteville, Arkansas attended the Sam M. Walton College of Business, University of Arkansas, and was the second woman to obtain a degree in Finance and Insurance.
-Upon graduation she became the first "in-house" trust officer pension plan administrator in Northwest Arkansas in banking.
-She also became an agent with the Penn Mutual Life Insurance Company, the same company her father had served as general agent (and is still an agent).
-Guadagnini has been involved with the National Association of Insurance and Financial Advisors for over 25 years and is a past board member responsible for public relations and education and scholarships.
-She has taught Life Underwriter Training Council Fellow courses at the American College in Bryn Mawr, Pennsylvania for the insurance professionals and worked on funding projects for a scholarship with the University of Arkansas for Finance and Insurance Majors.
-She is currently working in a family business, handling pension plan administration and providing life insurance products and services for individuals and businesses and is a member of the American Association of University Women, Society of Financial Professionals, and Guadagnini is an active member of the Washington County Historical Society.
-She has been involved with the Women’s Foundation of Arkansas, helping as recruitment chair for the Girls of Promise event in the Northwest Arkansas area.
+Robin C. (Hall) Guadagnini attended the Sam M. Walton College of Business, University of Arkansas, and was the second woman to obtain a degree in Finance and Insurance, which was mostly an all male field.
+Upon graduation she became the first "in-house" Trust Officer Pension Plan Administrator in Northwest Arkansas in banking.
+She also became an agent with Penn Mutual Life Insurance Company, the same company her father had served as General Agent (and both are still agents).
+Guadagnini has been involved with the National Association of Insurance and Financial Advisors for over 26 years and is a past Board Member responsible for Public Relations, Education and Scholarships.
+She has taught LUTCF courses from the American College for the insurance professionals in NW Arkansas and through NAIFA worked on funding projects for a scholarship with the University of Arkansas for Finance and Insurance Majors.
+She was the guest speaker at the first annual Sam M. Walton College of Business Scholarship Luncheon at the University of Arkansas in 2006.
+She is currently working in their family business, handling pension plan administration, and providing life insurance products and services, for individuals and businesses.

-When diagnosed with breast cancer in 2002, Guadagnini realized the importance of early detection.
-While working with Komen Ozark Race for the Cure (most recently as the local sponsor liaison) she was asked to share her story on television.
-By sharing her story and speaking out on the importance of early detection she has become an advocate for women's health issues and specifically breast cancer imaging and early detection.
-Most recently she was asked and was the only representative for Arkansas and the only breast cancer survivor to speak on Capitol Hill regarding the Health Care Bill and the importance of early detection being available to all, including rural states.
+When diagnosed with Breast Cancer in 2002 at the age of 41, Guadagnini realized the importance of early detection.
+While working with Komen Ozark Race for the Cure (most recently the past 2 years as the Local Sponsor Liaison) she has been asked to share her story on TV, in a national magazine, and wrote an op-ed for the State newspaper.
+By sharing her story and speaking out on the importance of early detection she has become an advocate for women’s health issues and specifically breast cancer imaging and early detection.
+In 2009 she was the only representative for Arkansas and the only Breast Cancer survivor to speak on Capitol Hill regarding the importance of early detection being available to all, including rural states that was being cut from the Health Care Bill.
+She also was the Hospitality Coordinator for Casting for Recovery (teaching breast cancer survivors how to fly fish) starting with the first retreat through 2012.
+From 2004-2010 she was on the Ozark Komen Race for the Cure Steering committee as Sponsor Recruiter and then Sponsor Liaison.